Understanding Cloud-Optimized GeoTIFF Structure

 1. Non-Contiguous Byte Offsets: Some legacy converters write tiles sequentially but fail to update the IFD offset pointers correctly.
 This breaks HTTP range requests because the byte range table no longer matches physical storage.
 Always verify files using GDAL’s gdalinfo -json or rasterio’s block_shapes before deployment.

-2. Missing or Misordered Overviews: Overviews must be stored in descending resolution order within the IFD chain.
-If they are appended out of sequence, many web tile servers will default to the base resolution, causing severe latency spikes during pan/zoom interactions.
+2. Missing or Misordered Overviews: Overviews must be stored in descending resolution order within the IFD chain and must appear before the full-resolution data.
+If they are appended out of sequence, many web tile servers will default to the base resolution, causing severe latency spikes.

 3. Legacy Metadata Baggage: Converting from proprietary formats (e.g., .img, .sid, or .ecw) often carries over embedded color tables, alpha masks, or non-standard TIFF tags that violate the COG spec.
-Review Handling legacy format conversions in modern pipelines for strategies on stripping incompatible tags during ingestion.
+Review each conversion step for incompatible tags.

-4. Incorrect Predictor Application: Applying a floating-point predictor to integer data, or vice versa, can corrupt pixel values during decompression.
-Always match predictor types to the underlying dtype of the raster bands.
+4. Incorrect Predictor Application: Applying a floating-point predictor (Predictor=3) to integer data, or a horizontal predictor (Predictor=2) to floating-point data, can corrupt pixel values during decompression.
+Always match PREDICTOR to the underlying dtype: Predictor=2 for integer bands, Predictor=3 for float bands.

 The GDAL COG Driver Documentation provides authoritative guidance on creation flags (-co COMPRESS=ZSTD, -co PREDICTOR=2, -co TILED=YES) that prevent these structural defects at generation time.